The conference is dead! Long live the conference!

 Everyone is aware of the conference format, you have keynote speakers to set the scene, you have shorter papers of recent ideas and work, and you have tea breaks to chat.
 In the online setting, we replicated this in Zoom with speakers presenting at fixed times and a Google site acting as the conference book.

 Advantages: The format was accessible to larger numbers and in theory had no cap.
 Practically though, we were limited to one hundred registered attendees to manage interactions.
-Being online made it easy to dip in and out of the sessions, and although 100 registered we had a maximum attendance of 69 delegates for the keynote speaker.
-What we did notice though was in total more than this number engaged with the conference over the two days, with attendees dipping in and out.
+Being online made it easy to dip in and out of the sessions, and although 100 registered, we had a maximum attendance of 69 delegates for the keynote speaker.
+What we did notice though was, in total, more than this number engaged with the conference over the two days, with attendees dipping in and out.

 Lesson one: People come and go.
 Not everyone will be present for every session, but nearly everyone will be present for at least one session.

-As we were delivering a living collection of shared resources was being created as we went along.
+As we were delivering this conference, a living collection of shared resources was being created as we went along.
 Papers that were highlighted or websites mentioned in the chatbox were collated and shared via the conference book website in real-time.